mkulke/kubernetes/docs/admin/authorization.md

       operations.
   - `resource`, type string; a resource from an URL, such as `pods`.
   - `namespace`, type string; a namespace string.
+  - `nonResourcePath`, type string; when it's set everything but the `readonly` property is ignored.

 An unset property is the same as a property set to the zero value for its type (e.g. empty string, 0, false).
 However, unset should be preferred for readability.